kuakeye/obsidian-auto-node/README.md

-# Obsidian Auto Node Plugin
+# Auto Node Plugin

-This Obsidian plugin creates and maintains "auto-node" notes (commonly MOCs) that automatically gather links to notes mentioning a specified keyword.
+This plugin creates and maintains "auto-node" notes (commonly MOCs) that automatically gather links to notes mentioning a specified keyword.
 Set up a note once, and the plugin keeps the list up to date as your vault changes.

 ## Features